yutaf/blog-hugo/content/everydaymusic.md

 - *Find music outside user's prefernce list*
 I think finding new music is a great joy.
-It has a trick to find new music/artists with [Spotify's Related Artists API](https://developer.spotify.com/web-api/get-related-artists/).
+This app has a trick to find new music/artists with [Spotify's Related Artists API](https://developer.spotify.com/web-api/get-related-artists/).
 The API helps the app find other artists related to users' prefernce list.

 - *Microsevices*